PalNilsson/askpanda-atlas-agents/README.md

 The `plugin/` package provides the integration layer between:
 - AskPanDA-ATLAS Agents
-- The Bamboo Framework
+- The Bamboo Toolkit

-This keeps agent logic independent of the UI or orchestration framework.
+This keeps agent logic independent of the UI or orchestration toolkit.

 ---